James Acaster: Other television

 Acaster has appeared on a number of gameshows, including Blockbusters (2019) and Pointless (2009–).
 In 2018, he won Richard Osman's House of Games, wherein four celebrities compete across five episodes.
 Acaster said Anne Diamond was hostile after he won the first three episodes.
 After filming, he got drunk, smashed the trophy and gave it to a busker.
 He discussed his 2019 appearance on The Great British Bake Off in his routine Cold Lasagne Hate Myself 1999, and the mental health issues that he was experiencing at the time.
-A phrase he used to describe his flapjacks to the judges became a meme: "Starting making it / Had a breakdown / Bon appétit."
+A phrase he used to describe his flapjacks to the judges became a meme: "Started making it / Had a breakdown / Bon appétit."
 Similarly, fans found his 2022 Celebrity Mastermind performance humorously disastrous.
 He did not prepare for his specialist subject 'The History of Ice Cream', due to filming commitments, after the programme rejected subjects relating to the comedy of Nish Kumar or Ed Gamble.

 The BBC Three series Sounds Random (2016) consisted of 15 short episodes in which Acaster interviews musicians.
 Using shuffle play on their iPod, the guest describes their relationship to songs.
 Dances by Acaster and the musician are choreographed to the music.
 It followed a similar show that Acaster hosted on FUBAR Radio, an internet radio station with a focus on comedy; an executive producer compared it to the radio programme Desert Island Discs (1942–).

 In 2016, Acaster wrote a sitcom pilot for BBC Two called We The Jury, about a man who is called to jury duty for a murder trial after dreaming of serving as a juror.
 The Guardians Brian Logan said that the writing and "heightened reality" reflected Acaster's comedic style, but was less successful in the medium, while Mark Gibbings-Jones called it "delightfully off-kilter".
 The Observers Euan Ferguson panned its "cliched characters and surreal madness".
 The American channel CBS picked up the idea for a pilot, as Jury Duty, in 2018 and 2020, with Acaster as executive producer.
 The project has not come to fruition.
 Also in 2016, Acaster wrote for and narrated a Comedy Central pilot called Funny, Furry and Famous.
 The programme was a clip show with comedians reacting to viral videos of animals.